jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (b) intended to reduce the costs of keeping prisoners in custody (for example, cooking, cleaning, and maintenance within the prison or any other prison).
 (7) Any work in which a prisoner is employed under this section must be carried out in accordance with any prescribed requirements.

+### 66A Self-employment
+(1) Every prisoner (other than a prisoner who is only awaiting trial or on remand or who is detained under the Immigration Act 2009) may, subject to the prison manager's approval, be self-employed while in custody and be employed in that work within the prison or outside the prison in which he or she is detained.
+(2) The prison manager must not approve a prisoner to be self-employed under this section unless the work— (a) is of a kind described in subsection (3) that is approved by the chief executive; and (b) is done under the conditions approved by the chief executive.
+(3) The work referred to in subsection (2) is work that is intended to provide the prisoner with work experience or to assist his or her rehabilitation or reintegration into the community.
+(4) Any work in which a prisoner is employed under this section must be carried out in accordance with any prescribed requirements.

 ### 67 Earnings of employed prisoner
 (1) The net amount of wages or salary payable to any prisoner for work done by the prisoner during any period or periods for which the prisoner is temporarily released from custody under section 62 must be paid to the chief executive by the prisoner's employer, in any manner that is agreed between the chief executive and the employer, to the credit of the prisoner.
-(2) Every prisoner who is temporarily released from custody under section 62 to engage in self-employment must pay to the chief executive to the credit of the prisoner, at the times that the chief executive directs, those sums on account of his or her earnings in that employment that the chief executive determines.
+(2) Every prisoner described in subsection (4) must pay to the chief executive to the credit of the prisoner, at the times that the chief executive directs, those sums on account of his or her earnings in that employment that the chief executive determines.
+(3) A person who receives money on behalf of a prisoner engaged in self-employment must, after deducting any commission, pay to the chief executive to the credit of the prisoner, those sums on account of the prisoner's earnings in that employment that the chief executive determines.
+(4) Subsections (2) and (3) apply to a prisoner who is— (a) temporarily released from custody under section 62 to engage in self-employment; or (b) engaged in self-employment at the prison.

 ### 68 Application of money
 Any money paid to the chief executive under section 67 to the credit of a prisoner must be applied by the chief executive, in any proportions that the chief executive considers appropriate, in payment of all or any of the following:
-  (a) any expenses incidental to the prisoner's employment outside the prison:
+  (a) any expenses incidental to the prisoner's employment or self-employment outside the prison:
-  (b) the cost of the prisoner's detention for each week during which he or she is allowed, at any time, to engage in employment outside the prison in accordance with a direction under section 62 authorising the prisoner's temporary release from custody, but not exceeding the weekly rate fixed by the Minister:
+  (b) the cost of the prisoner's detention for each week during which he or she is allowed, at any time, to engage in employment or self-employment outside the prison in accordance with a direction under section 62 authorising the prisoner's temporary release from custody, but not exceeding the weekly rate fixed by the Minister:
+  (ba) the cost of the prisoner's detention for each week during which he or she is allowed, at any time, to engage in self-employment while in the custody of the chief executive, but not exceeding the weekly rate fixed by the Minister:
   (c) the maintenance of any of the prisoner's dependants:
   (d) the prisoner's requirements on his or her release from the sentence under which the prisoner is detained:
   (e) any fine or reparation or other sum of money that the prisoner was ordered to pay on his or her conviction for any offence: